Iran’s coronavirus cases surge again as strategic province becomes new epicenter

 “The reemergence of coronavirus, beyond any economic damage, will threaten the health of our dear people and it is not appropriate now that the achievements be lost due to negligence,” Rouhani said in remarks published on his website.

 Khuzestan’s infections now account for about a quarter of Iran’s total daily cases, according to figures released by health officials.
 Nearly 600 people have already died in the province of the virus and more than 13,000 have fallen ill, according to Ali Ehsanpour, spokesman for Ahwaz’s Jondi Shapour University of Medical Sciences.
-Local doctors say the official tally is likely an undercount.
+Local doctors say the official tally is probably an undercount.

 “Based on what I’ve seen, there are a lot of undiagnosed patients circulating within the society and spreading the disease,” said Mohammadreza, a medical resident at Jondi Shapour University.
-He declined to give his full name so that he could speak freely about the spread of the virus.
+He spoke on the condition that his full name not be used so he could comment freely about the spread of the virus.

 “And with the increase in the number of patients and our lack of space at the hospitals, many are being sent home to self-quarantine,” he said.
 “But they are not taking the warnings seriously and continue to engage in high-risk behavior.”